united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 Linux or Mac**, please look into the
 [production guides for OS specific installation tutorials](/docs/production-guide/installation/).

-External Instances are running on Flatcar, a Linux version, by default.
+External instances, like an edge device or a VM, are running on Flatcar, a Linux version, by default.
 {{% /notice %}}

 ## Do you need more technical background information?